 Either your or the other driver’s insurance company could be responsible for your medical expenses and monetary pain and suffering damages.
 In rear-end situations, it may be easier to settle since it is presumed that the rear-ending driver is at fault.

 Often, insurance companies will try to downplay the seriousness of a rear-end accident and refer to severe injuries as mild soreness and shock in an attempt to convince those involved to agree to a settlement before they have the chance to explore the consequences of their injuries fully.

-A rear end collision can lead to important medical expenses.
+A rear-end collision can lead to important medical expenses.
 For an injury such as whiplash, for example, symptoms might not show up for a few days.
-Medical damages may include:
+Medical bills may include:

 Lost wages can result due to time missed from work because of an injury.
 You can also lose pay when you can’t get to work for a few days because your car is damaged.
 When you provide your lawyer with pay stubs, they will be able to determine how much money you’ve lost due to time from work you’ve missed.

 A typical medical consequence of rear-end collisions, even in the case of collisions at moderate speed, is the whiplash.
 In more severe cases permanent injuries may occur.
 The rearmost passengers, especially in minivans, are more likely to be injured or killed in a rear-end collision because they benefit little from the short rear crumple zone.